muriel1010/Leetcode-SQL-50/README.md

 # LeetCode SQL 50 – Solutions

-Solutions for the SQL 50 Study Plan on LeetCode.
+My proposed Solutions for the SQL 50 Study Plan on LeetCode.

 ---